 Absent EDAM transmission provider instructions supporting a different priority, the CAISO will afford the intra-day schedule submissions a priority in the real-time market higher than other real-time self-schedules and equal to cleared day-ahead self-schedules, including transfer schedules between balancing areas serving load.
-Thus, the real-time market will seek to accommodate these selfschedules and, if necessary, redispatch available supply across all balancing areas based on the transfer capability between balancing areas to support the exercise of the customer's rights.
-If there is insufficient redispatch capability in the real-time market, the market will manage all schedules through the market clearing process until the solution becomes infeasible and the power balance constraint is relaxed, ultimately affording transfers between balancing areas
+Thus, the real-time market will seek to accommodate these self-schedules and, if necessary, redispatch available supply across all balancing areas based on the transfer capability between balancing areas to support the exercise of the customer's rights.
+If there is insufficient redispatch capability in the real-time market, the market will manage all schedules through the market clearing process until the solution becomes infeasible and the power balance constraint is relaxed, ultimately affording transfers between balancing areas equal priority to demand within the balancing areas.

-If instructed by an EDAM transmission service provider such as PacifiCorp, the CAISO will afford balanced intra-day self-schedules or schedule changes associated with a contract reference number for balanced, specific firm
+If instructed by an EDAM transmission service provider such as changes associated with a contract reference number for balanced, specific firm